-- b.
+- a.
+Looking to internet sites for the exact question/problem/scenario given to them from their instructors. - b.
 Posting the exact (or substantially similar) question(s) online (or social media platforms) for someone to answer. - c.
 Copying the provided answer directly from the online source without spending time to understand it or check it for errors. - d.
-Attempting to hide their online activities from institutional authorities by not making their name visible or by logging into "help" sites in a way that cannot be tied to their educational institution ID. - 4.
-Lying Deliberate falsification with the intent to deceive as it applies to an academic submission. - 5.
-Bribery Providing, offering or taking rewards in exchange for a grade, an assignment or the aid of academic violation. - 6.
-Collusion The unauthorized collaboration with one or more persons with the intent of cheating. - 7.
-Flagrant academic violation Repeated or severe violation(s) of the academic rule.
+Attempting to hide their online activities from institutional authorities by not making their name visible or by logging into "help" sites in a way that cannot be tied to their educational institution ID.

+Flagrant academic violation.
+Repeated or severe violation(s) of the academic rule.